lloyd/node-memwatch/README.md

   }
 ```

-The diff shows that during the sample period, `String` and `Array`
+The diff shows that during the sample period, the total number of
-allocations decreased, but `Leaking Class` grew by 9998 allocations.
+allocated `String` and `Array` classes decreased, but `Leaking Class`
-Hmm.
+grew by 9998 allocations.
+Hmmm.

 You can use `HeapDiff` in your `on('stats')` callback; even though it
 takes a memory snapshot, which triggers a V8 GC, it will not trigger